AgoraIO-Extensions/Agora-Flutter-SDK/README.md

 * [Android API](https://docs.agora.io/en/Video/API%20Reference/java/index.html)
 * [iOS API](https://docs.agora.io/en/Video/API%20Reference/oc/docs/headers/Agora-Objective-C-API-Overview.html)

+## Feedback

+If you have any problems or suggestions regarding the sample projects, feel free to file an [issue](https://github.com/AgoraIO/Agora-Flutter-SDK/issues).

 ## How to contribute

 To help work on this sdk, see our [contributor guide](https://github.com/AgoraIO/Flutter-SDK/blob/master/CONTRIBUTING.md).

+## Related resources

+- Check our [FAQ](https://docs.agora.io/en/faq) to see if your issue has been recorded.
+- Dive into [Agora SDK Samples](https://github.com/AgoraIO) to see more tutorials
+- Take a look at [Agora Use Case](https://github.com/AgoraIO-usecase) for more complicated real use case
+- Repositories managed by developer communities can be found at [Agora Community](https://github.com/AgoraIO-Community)
+- If you encounter problems during integration, feel free to ask questions in [Stack Overflow](https://stackoverflow.com/questions/tagged/agora.io)

+## License

+The sample projects are under the MIT license.